RobTillaart/I2CKeyPad/README.md

 ### Debouncing threshold

+**Experimental**

-**Experimental** since version 0.4.1, the library implements a debounce threshold.
+Since version 0.5.0, the library implements a debounce threshold.
 If a key bounces, it can trigger multiple interrupts, while the purpose is to act like only one keypress.
 The debounce threshold prevents reading a key too fast.
 The default value of the threshold is zero to be backwards compatible.